landing-ai/agentic-doc/README.md

 ### Parse multiple documents in a batch

 You can parse multiple documents in a single function call with this library.
-The library will process those documents in parallel.
+Be noted that the library processes a batch of files in sequence and only process file chunks in parallel within each file.
+If you have many 1-page or 2-page documents to process, consider creating a thread pool and run `parse_and_save_document` function in parallel.

 ### Automatically handle API errors and rate limits with retries